RogueWizard42/linux_labs/Sysadmin_lab/Task-02/README.md

-## Task 2 - Nanaging Packages and Repositories
+## Task 2 - Managing Packages and Repositories

 This step covers basic package management: installing, removing, and adding third-party repositories.
 In this case, we installed and removed some common utilities, and added the Fish Shell repository as a real-world example of pulling from outside the default Ubuntu repos.